sahil-rawat/sahil-rawat.github.io/_posts/2021-07-27-INTRO-TO-C-X.md

 In much the same way we can use fgetc(), fgets(), and fscanf() to read text streams, we can use fputc(), fputs(), and fprintf() to write text streams.

-To do so, we have to fopen() the file in write mode by passing "w" as the second argument.
-Opening an existing file in "w" mode will instantly truncate that file to 0 bytes for a full overwrite.
+To do so, we have to fopen() the file in write mode by passing “w” as the second argument.
+Opening an existing file in “w” mode will instantly truncate that file to 0 bytes for a full overwrite.

 We'll put together a simple program that outputs a file output.txt using a variety of output functions.